abulka/relationship-manager/README.md

 - `csharp-net4` uses the .NET 4 framework.
 - `csharp-netcore` is the same code, using the new .NET Core 3.1 framework.
 This solution also loads and runs OK in [Visual Code for Mac](https://visualstudio.microsoft.com/vs/mac/).

-> Note the location of Visual Studio solution file differs between projects.
-The .NET4 solution file is in `csharp-net4\Turbo RM Solution.sln` whereas the .NET Core solution file is in `csharp-netcore\Relationship Manager\Relationship Manager.sln`.

 ## Java

 A Java implementation.
 Needs a bit of dusting off, but should run.